letroll/kotlinAndroidLib/README.md

 The purpose of the library is to save time of writing code using Android SDK wrapping as much as possible common functionality.

-The library uses one of the coolest feature of the Kotlin language `inline` almost everywhere, that prevents overhead code.

 Warning
 -------